Seletar Expressway: History

-In the 1980s, the SLE was proposed to link BKE in Kranji to the junction of TPE and CTE in Yio Chu Kang.
-In 1983, it was announced that SLE would only be built after work on the northern expansion of SLE from Toa Payoh to Yio Chu Kang was completed.
+In the 1980s, the SLE was proposed to link BKE in Kranji to the CTE in Yio Chu Kang.
+In 1983, it was announced that SLE would only be built after work on the northern expansion of CTE from Toa Payoh to Yio Chu Kang was completed.

-The first phase of the construction of SLE consisted of a stretch between Yio Chu Kang and Upper Thomson Road and was opened on 24 March 1990.
+The SLE was constructed as a six-lane dual carriageway, remaining as such to this day.
+The first phase of the construction of SLE consisted of a stretch between Yio Chu Kang and Upper Thomson Road, which included a direct connection with the CTE at Yio Chu Kang Flyover, and was opened on 24 March 1990.
+By July 1996, the TPE was extended to connect with the SLE at Seletar Flyover.

-Later on, this stretch was extended on 24 March 1990 to connect SLE and CTE.
-Later, it was extended from Upper Thomson Road to the BKE.
-It replaced various roads - Lorong Handalan, Lorong Lentor, Lorong Selangin and Lorong Hablor.
+In the mid-1990s, the SLE was extended from Upper Thomson Road to the BKE.
+It replaced various roads — Lorong Handalan, Lorong Lentor, Lorong Selangin and Lorong Hablor.

-The SLE is a six-lane dual carriageway.
 The Upper Thomson Road - BKE extension was opened in two parts: from BKE to Woodlands Avenue 2 on 5 November 1995, and from Woodlands Avenue 2 to Upper Thomson Road on 22 February 1998.
 Construction of the second phase began in 1992.
 The interchange of SLE and BKE was completed in 1994.
 The third stage of construction, completing in July 1996 from Woodlands Avenue 2 to Lorong Gambas.
-The final phase involved the construction from Lorong Gambas to Upper Thomson Road.
-The last sector of this expressway which opened was the last completed expressway project in Singapore until the opening of a section of the Kallang–Paya Lebar Expressway on 28 October 2007.
+The final phase involved the construction from Lorong Gambas to Upper Thomson Road, and involved clearing out Lorong Gambas, Jalan Ulu Sembawang, and some dirt tracks.
+The last section of this expressway which opened was the last completed expressway project in Singapore until the opening of a section of the Kallang–Paya Lebar Expressway on 28 October 2007.

-It had the largest clearing of the roads in the history - Lorong Gambas, Jalan Ulu Sembawang, and some dirt tracks.